 If you have done two or three of these things with any consistency, you may be compulsive buying.
 While this isn’t a type of addiction that usually has health-related consequences, it can interfere with your relationships and financial health.
 Taking steps to get help is essential.

-What Type of Help Is Available for Compulsive Buying Addiction?
+What Kind of Treatment Is There for Shopping Addiction?